 - Take Time for Yourself- Take a personal day soon if you are feeling overly stressed and burned out.
 Get out and do something you enjoy for a day.
 Check out one of my other articles titled Reasons Why You Should Take Personal and Sick Days

 - Determine the Source of Your Stress- Try to pinpoint the main aspect of stress in your daily work.
 Once you have done that, you can help to develop a game plan to help alleviate that stress.

 - Hang Out With Positive People– Think about the top 5 people you hang out with the most.
-Do they build you up and challenge you or are they negative and talk about the problems more than act on them?
+Do they build you up and challenge you?
 Surround yourself with positive people and you will become more positive yourself!

 - Gratitude– When you wake up each morning, think of something that you are grateful for.
 You will be amazed on how this will affect this mindset to start the day!

 - It’s OK to Say No- You do not have to sign up for every committee and event that your school is putting on.
-You have to maintain a balance of work and play.
+Maintain a balance of work and play.
 Sign on for only committees that you have an interest in or are passionate about.

-- Get a Coach– A career, life, or educational coach is a great way to have someone who is objective lay out the framework for you to seek clarity and guidance related to a multitude of issues.
+- Get a Coach– A career, life, or educational coach is a great way to have someone give perspective, clarity, and guidance.
 If you are interested in coaching, send me a message and I would love to help you!

 - Eating Healthy, Exercise and Sleep– We all have heard this can reduce stress, but the reality is many of us are not doing all three at the same time.
 I know I have a hard time with it!
 We have a newborn in the house right now so I know I am not getting high quality sleep!